Medowhill/pl_articles/en/4/index.md

 ## Acknowledgments

 I thank professor Ryu for giving feedback on the article.
 I also thank students who gave feedback on the seminar or participated in the seminar.
+I thank 'seyoon' for pointing out an incorrect code example.